dalibo/emaj/docs/en/webUsage.rst

    Figure 16 – Sequence properties.

-Thanks to the sequence specific tabs bar, two other functions are available.
+Thanks to the sequence-specific tabs bar, two other functions are available.

-The "*Changes statistics*" tab returns statistics about the sequence state evolution on a specified time frame, with, for each elementary marks interval:
+The *Changes Statistics* tab returns statistics about the sequence state evolution over a specified time frame.
+For each elementary mark interval, it displays:

-* the numer of sequence increments,
+* The number of sequence increments.
-* a flag indicating whether another sequence property has changed (min value, max value, increment, etc),
+* A flag indicating whether another sequence property has changed (minimum value, maximum value, increment, etc.).
-* the number of executed E-Maj rollbacks.
+* The number of executed E-Maj rollbacks.

 .. figure:: images/emajweb_sequencestat.png
    :align: center